DickyT/react-native-textinput-utils/README.md

 ![react-native-textinput-utils](https://cloud.githubusercontent.com/assets/4535844/11055687/f2652524-874f-11e5-96f0-333c6bc4ba1c.gif)

 ## Timeline
+0.2.7 - Now support RN 0.40

+0.2.6 - New feature of `setPickerRowByIndex` and `reloadPickerData` by @DaveAdams88

-0.2.5 - Nov.
-12 2015 - Added the fully support of `multiline` `<TextInput/>`
+0.2.5 - Added the fully support of `multiline` `<TextInput/>`

-0.2.1 - Nov.
-11 2015 - Added the support of `tintColor`, which can set the cursor color
+0.2.1 - Added the support of `tintColor`, which can set the cursor color

-0.2 - Nov.
-10 2015 - Added the support of `dismissKeyboard`, `moveCursorToLast` and `setSelection`
+0.2 - Added the support of `dismissKeyboard`, `moveCursorToLast` and `setSelection`

-0.1 - Nov.
-9 2015 - Added the support of setting an `UIPickerView` as the `inputView`
+0.1 - Added the support of setting an `UIPickerView` as the `inputView`

 ## What can I do?